 CONNECT 4: This game is a passing relay race.
-Players have to pass the ball to the players in the cone ahead of them and make the ball gets to the last player, the first team that manages to do that without making a bad pass win.
-Coaches progress to make the ball have to go all the way up and then down.
-The second progression can be adding a shot in a goal after the ball gets in the last cone (if you do that, rotate the players after each round to give them all a chance to shoot).
+Players have to pass the ball to the players at the cone ahead of them and make the ball get to the last player.
+The first team that manages to do that without making a bad pass wins.
+Coaches progress to make the ball to go all the way up and then down.
+The second progression can be adding a shot in a goal after the ball gets to the last cone (if you do that, rotate the players after each round to give them all a chance to shoot).

 1V1s: